 The most interesting thing about the blog is the comments section.

 Most are overwhelmingly supportive of the piece, but some people were saying it isn’t the place for expletives and it was wrong.

 Brand Tone of Voice = Your Personality

-What she did want to do, was shake up LinkedIn a bit, and I applaud her for it, because it is time that LinkedIn joined the rest of the real human race and understand that we aren’t all corporate robots, that we have personality, and as Malcolm Tucker would say “If you don’t like it, then you can fuck, the fuck off!”
+What she did want to do, was shake up LinkedIn a bit, and I applaud her for it, because it is time that LinkedIn joined the rest of the real human race.
+To understand that we aren’t all corporate robots, that we have personality, and as Malcolm Tucker would say "If you don’t like it, then you can fuck, the fuck off!"

 This blog post is a bit of a rant from me because I feel strongly that brands should be able to express themselves in the way that is natural to them.
 The LinkedIn, politically correct brigade that shouted Cara down needs to take a long look at themselves and see why they are wrong to do so.

-I like to think of myself as the brand guardian for Cara and her very successful shed business, and at no point have I thought she should cut the swearing.
+I like to think of myself as the brand guardian for Cara and her very successful timber building business, and at no point have I thought she should cut the swearing.

 Sure, she may turn away customers who are offended by swearing, but at the same time, she has an army, a squad of incredibly loyal customers who love her passion and energy.
 Her passion for life and her passion for sheds.

-Now, don’t get me wrong, I’m not saying I’d be happy with letting all of my clients using swearing as part of their brand ToV.
-It may not suit their Tone of Voice and I will advise accordingly.
+Now, I’m not saying I’d be happy with letting all of my clients using swearing as part of their ToV as it just isn't part of their brand personality.

-The LinkedIn’s of this world need more authentic people like Cara.
-It needs less of the thinly glossed varnish that so many LinkedIn users put over themselves to hide the cracks that may, just may, let some semblance of personality peek through.
+LinkedIn needs more authentic people like Cara.
+It needs less of the thinly glossed varnish that so many LinkedIn users put over themselves to hide the cracks that may, just may, let some semblance of personality and humanity peek through.